Can Multiple Parties Be Responsible for a Trucking Accident?

 - Loading company: When a truck accident occurs because the rigs load was not properly loaded, the loading company or the owner of the freight being transported can be held liable for the victims injuries.

-Other third parties can be held liable in a trucking accident including other passenger vehicles, the government agency in charge of the care of roadways, etc.
+Other third parties can be held liable in a trucking accident including other passenger vehicles, the government agency in charge of the care of roadways, etc. An experienced truck accident attorney at Munley Law Personal Injury Attorneys can identify all sources of recovery so that you get the full amount of compensation you deserve.

 Truck accident victims likely have many concerns, many of which are how will they move forward as they recover from their injuries both emotionally, physically and financially.
+Injuries in a truck accident can have long-term effects and even change your life forever.

 Common serious injuries that occur in these truck accidents include injuries to the: